Friday, September 28, 2012

 15 Bands that Smarted the Fun out of Music

 Some musicians are a little too smart for their own good.
 They're not bad or anything.
-Just could stand a little lightening up occasionally.
-A little...dry, perhaps.
-This is because they "smarted the fun out of music."
+Just could stand to lighten up a little.
+Stop smarting the fun out of music, man!

 WARNING!
-Do not defend the band to us.
-We actually like most of the musicians listed.
-We make fun of them nonetheless.
-Because we can.
+Do not defend the bands to us.
+We actually like several of the musicians listed.
+We make fun of them nonetheless...because we can, we can.

 4. Beethoven